runpod/docs/docs/runpodctl/manage-pods.md

 :::

-Run this command to terminate a Pod, :
+Run this command to terminate a Pod:

 ```bash
 runpodctl remove pod [pod_id]